base-org/web/apps/base-docs/docs/tools/data-indexers.md

 Envio [HyperSync](https://docs.envio.dev/docs/hypersync) is an indexed layer of the Base blockchain for the hyper-speed syncing of historical data (JSON-RPC bypass).
 What would usually take hours to sync ~100,000 events can now be done in the order of less than a minute.

-Designed to optimize the user experience, Envio offers automatic code generation, flexible language support, multi-chain data aggregation, and a reliable cost-effective hosted service.
+Designed to optimize the user experience, Envio offers automatic code generation, flexible language support, multi-chain data aggregation, and a reliable, cost-effective hosted service.

 To get started, visit the [documentation](https://docs.envio.dev/docs/overview) or follow the [quickstart](https://docs.envio.dev/docs/quickstart) guide.